mdetiberiis01/Patient-No-Show/README.md

 ## Future Work
  - In the future we would like to take a deeper look to understand what it is that makes patients from the neighborhood of Jardim Da Penha has one of the worst show up rates of any neighborhood in the data.
- - Similarly we would like to explore the reason that people on governmeant Scholarship show up to their appointments at a less frequent rate.
+ - Similarly we would like to explore the reason that people on government Scholarship show up to their appointments at a less frequent rate.
   - To do this we would like to gather some more socio-ecinomic data from the region to perform more data exploration.